tmart234/tmart234.github.io/_posts/2021-07-09-cyber-risk.md

 ## Operational Scoring Problems

 To put it nicely, the CVSS formula was pulled from where the sun doesn&#39;t shine.
 There was never any solid empirical rational provided for the structure of the formula or for the constant values of the formula weights.
-The paper calls for a complete overhaul in the formula and goes over an effective approach do so.
+The paper calls for a complete overhaul in the formula and goes over an effective approach to do so.

 ## Likelihood